Girls at each Girl Scout grade level have their own earned awards and badges.

 Girl Scout Badge Pamphlets

-Pamphlets can be purchased in the retail shops, online or via online digital download.
-The individual badge pamphlets give girls an overview of the badge requirements and provides interesting background information to spark the girls’ interest.
-Volunteers should access the Volunteer Tool Kit to find complete meeting plans, including detailed activity instructions and resources.
-This is especially true for many of the STEM badges.
+Pamphlets can be purchased in the retail shops or the online store and are also available for free digital download through the Volunteer Toolkit.
+The individual badge pamphlets give girls an overview of the badge requirements and provide interesting background information to spark their interest.
+Volunteers should access the Volunteer Toolkit to find complete meeting plans, including detailed activity instructions and resources.

 Volunteer Toolkit

-The Volunteer Toolkit provides meeting plans for Girl Scout Badges and Journeys.
-These plans are pre-set to allow quick start.
+The Volunteer Toolkit provides meeting plans and many additional resources for Girl Scout Badges and Journeys.
 To learn more about the individual requirements and activities, you can also reference other curriculum resources on the GSNorCal website or the Badge Explorer on the GSUSA website.

 From the beginning of Girl Scouts, several prestigious awards have recognized the girls who make a difference in their communities and in their own lives.
 The first of these awards, in 1916, was the Golden Eagle of Merit.
 In 1919, the name changed to The Golden Eaglet, and in 1920, the requirements for The Golden Eaglet were updated.
 The First Class Award existed for only two years, from 1938–1940, and was replaced in 1940 with The Curved Bar Award, the requirements for which were updated in 1947.
 In 1963, GSUSA re-introduced the First Class Award, for a girl who was an “all-around” person, with skills in many fields and a proficiency in one.
 Today’s highest award, the Girl Scout Gold Award, was introduced in 1980.
-Read about the Girl Scout Bronze, Silver or Gold Award.
+Learn more about the Girl Scout Bronze, Silver, and Gold Awards.

 Journey Summit Award